← All projects

 An Immersive Virtual Mount Vernon, Used in Classrooms Nationwide

-A custom-built virtual tour built on HDR photography, layered stories, and curatorial commentary.
+A custom-built virtual tour built on HDR photography, layered stories, and curatorial commentary — wrapped in a full set of classroom lesson plans and ported to VR for Oculus and Google Cardboard.
 Reached 4M+ visitors with an 18-minute average dwell time — museum-grade engagement for a website experience.

 RoleExecutive Producer